galperins4/NFT_Generator/README.md

 | total_nft| 2 | How many NFT's you want to mint |
 | rand_seed| 345698135 | Random value for pseudo-random number generator |

 2. Update estimated rarity in the section under the config items (See example below).
 Adjust the folder names to match your project and assign rarity to each layers attrbutes.
-Rarity order should be based on alphabetical file order in layer folder
+Rarity order should be based on alphabetical file order in layer folder.
+These values should sum to 1 for each layer.

 ```rarity = {"1-background": [0.25, 0.65, 0.10], "2-object": [0.10, 0.90], "3-text": [0.20, 0.30, 0.50]}```